Race Director, Founder DMSE Sports, Inc.

 Jennifer joined the Falmouth Road Race team in 2011.
-As Executive Director of Falmouth Road Race, Inc. she brings the strategic vision of the organization to life through collaboration with industry leaders.
-Having a passion for community service and event management, she serves on the Falmouth Chamber of Commerce board of directors, as Race Director for the Holidays by the Sea Jingle Jog, and a volunteer for the Falmouth Band Parents Association, Falmouth’s Volunteers in Public Schools (VIPS), the Falmouth Walk and the Heroes in Transition Ruck4HIT.
-As former Director of Special Projects with DMSE Sports, Inc. she continues with her role as Hydration Station Coordinator for the B.A.A.
+As Executive Director she brings the strategic vision of the organization to life through collaboration with industry leaders.
+Having a passion for community service and event management, she served on the Falmouth Chamber of Commerce board of directors, and volunteers for the Heroes in Transition Ruck4HIT race, the Holidays by the Sea Jingle Jog, the Falmouth Band Parents Association, and Falmouth’s Volunteers in Public Schools (VIPS).
+As former Director of Special Projects with DMSE Sports, Inc. she was the Hydration Station Coordinator for the B.A.A.
 Boston Marathon.
-Jennifer holds a master’s degree in Speech-Language Pathology from UMass Amherst and worked in healthcare and education for 15 years before transitioning to the running industry.
-She enjoys all aspects of life on Cape Cod with her family.
+Jennifer holds a master’s degree in Speech-Language Pathology from UMASS Amherst and worked in healthcare and education for 15 years before transitioning to the running industry.
+She enjoys paddle boarding, sea glass hunting, and making people laugh.

 Director of Sponsorships & Special Events

 Megan joined the Falmouth Road Race management team as the Health & Fitness Expo Manager in 2012.
 Having previously worked for New Seabury, Megan holds over 20 years of experience in event planning and business.
 As a Falmouth native, Megan is actively involved the community, and enjoys volunteering at her daughters’ schools through the VIPS program, and with the Falmouth Running Club.
 Megan’s husband and two daughters also share her love of service and the Falmouth Road Race and are frequent volunteers and runners of the race.

-Andrea brings many years of experience in sales and service to managing the Numbers for Nonprofits and Patrons and Benefactors programs.
+Andrea brings many years of experience in sales and service to managing the Numbers for Nonprofits and Patrons and Race Benefactor programs.
 Having grown up in Falmouth, she has participated in many aspects of the Falmouth Road Race from water station volunteer with her FHS freshman class to running the race multiple times in her teens and 20s.
 She lives in East Falmouth with her husband and two children.
 In her free time, she enjoys paddle boarding in the early morning, baking pies, and reading at the beach.